 You can further guarantee access to Universal’s busiest rides in the morning by getting Early Park Admission.
 To learn more, visit our complete guide to EPA.

 Consider the weather.
-Most of the attractions at Universal Studios Florida are indoors, while most at Islands of Adventure are outdoors.
+Most of the attractions at Universal Studios Florida are indoors, while most at Islands of Adventure and Epic Universe are outdoors.
 Check the forecast for the period of time you will be visiting the parks and adjust your schedule so you are at USF when any possible bad weather is rolling through.
 (Learn more about weather at Universal Orlando Resort.)

 Islands of Adventure has two very popular water rides: Dudley Do-Right’s Ripsaw Falls and Jurassic Park River Adventure.
 If it is hot out, the lines for these rides grow by a factor of 10.
 So, if it is, indeed, very warm out on the day you visit Islands of Adventure, try to hit up these two rides early in the morning or later in the evening.
 (Make sure you see our saving time and money at Universal page for ideas about bringing extra clothes.)

-Visiting both parks in one day
+Visiting USF & IOA in one day

-Visiting both Universal Studios Florida and Islands of Adventure in one day is possible but definitely not recommended.
+Visiting both Universal Studios Florida and Islands of Adventure in one day is possible, but definitely not recommended.
 For those of you who are forced to do so, however, we’ll discuss it now.

 To successfully complete a tour of both parks in one day, you should be moving toward Universal Studios Florida by 1:00 pm.
 Use the USF priority list with the same expectations.